 Contributed by John David Gardiner.

-Please join presenter John Gardiner on Tuesday March 13, 2018 at 10:00am for the "How to Prevent Employee Theft, Embezzlement & Fraud" webinar as he addresses head on case studies like the above, as well as defines and details the five categories of embezzlement, best practices to avoid the threat (significant) / likelihood of embezzlement occurring and details how to best address suspected employee embezzlement.
+Please join presenter John Gardiner for the on-demand webinar "How to Prevent Employee Theft, Embezzlement & Fraud" as he addresses head on case studies like the above, as well as defines and details the five categories of embezzlement, best practices to avoid the threat (significant) / likelihood of embezzlement occurring and details how to best address suspected employee embezzlement.